brashrebel/wp-activity/readme.txt

 Setting plugin :

 4. Go to `Wp-Activity > Settings` for plugin options.

+For security use :

+5. Activate Login failures log.
+6. Set blacklist options.

+For frontend use :

 5. Put `<?php act_stream() ?>` where you want the stream to be displayed, or use included widget.
 6. Use `[ACT_STREAM]` to display activity in a page or post.
 See FAQ section for parameters.